Kofun period: Genetics

-Takashi Gakuhari said that this is the first study to provide evidence that the Japanese consist of three ancestral groups: Jomon, Yayoi, and Kofun.
-He also said he would like to continue to study the mysterious origin of the Japanese people by examining the genomes of other ancient burial sites.
+Some researches propose that there was a separate group that entered Japan during the Kofun period.
+According to proponents of this theory, this group possessed high amounts of East Asian genes and were related to the ancient Yellow River farmers which was different from the previous migrants.
+This is known as the Tripartite ancestry theory.

-Kenichi Shinoda, director of the National Museum of Nature and Science, added that the genetic information of the Yayoi people varies by region and time period with examples similar to that of modern Japanese people.
-In order to clarify the results, he said it is necessary to increase the number of human bones to be analyzed.
+However, others state that the theory is relatively weak as previous migrants also showed markers that were similar to the alleged "Kofun migrants" and are skeptical to the claims made by the advocates.

 Results of the Japan-South Korea Joint Historical Research

-Under an agreement reached at the 2001 Japan-South Korea summit, Japanese and South Korean historians conducted joint historical research in two phases, including the relationship between Japan and the Korean Peninsula during the Kofun period.
+Under an agreement reached at the 2001 Japan-South Korea summit, Japanese and South Korean historians conducted joint historical research in two phases, including the relationship between Japan and the Korean peninsula during the Kofun period.
 The point at issue was the "Mimana Nihon-fu" (任那日本府) which was said to be the governing institution Japan established in Korea at that time.
 After the controversy, Japanese and South Korean historians agreed that there were Japanese in the south of Korea and that the term "Mimana Nihon-fu" was not used at the time and should not be used as it was misleading.
 However, they could not agree on the position of the Japanese people in Korea at that time.
 The Japanese side claimed that the institutions established in Korea by the Japanese people were not under the control of Koreans, but were operated independently by the Japanese people and conducted diplomatic negotiations with the Gaya confederacy.
 On the other hand, the South Korean side claimed that the agency was the diplomatic office of Gaya, which employed the Japanese as bureaucrats of Gaya.
 The collaboration ended in 2010 with the publication of a final report describing the above.
 The full text of the minutes concerning the joint research is disclosed by the Japanese side.